Kopřivnice: Etymology

-Both the Czech and German names of the town are derived from 'nettle' (kopřiva in Czech, Nessel in German).
+Both the Czech name Kopřivnice and the German name Nesselsdorf are derived from 'nettle' (kopřiva in Czech, Nessel in German).
 The name refers to the probable founder of Šostýn Castle (German: Schauenstein), Bishop Bruno von Schauenburg, who had a nettle in his coat of arms.

 Geography

 Kopřivnice is located about 9 km east of Nový Jičín and 23 km south of Ostrava.
 It lies in the Moravian-Silesian Foothills.
 The highest point is the hill Pískovna at 584 m above sea level.
 The town proper is situated on the Kopřivnička Stream.
 The stream flows to the Lubina River, which flows through the northern and eastern part of the territory of Kopřivnice.

 Větřkovice Reservoir is located in the territory.
 Completed in 1976, it serves as a water supply for the Tatra Trucks company and the industrial zone, as a recreational area, and for fish farming.

 History

 The Šoštýn Castle was founded around 1280–1290 and was first documented in 1347.
 The settlement was probably established soon after the castle.
 The first written mention of Kopřivnice is from 1437, when the castle and its surroundings were bought by Emperor Sigismund and joined to the Hukvaldy estate.
 In 1465, the estate was owned by King George of Poděbrady, who sold it a year later to Olomouc bishop Tas of Boskovice.
 Kopřivnice then became a property of the Olomouc bishopric.

 For centuries, Kopřivnice remained only a village that did not escape the invasions of troops during the Thirty Years' War, natural disasters, crop failures, or epidemics.
 A turning point in the history of Kopřivnice was the establishment of a factory for earthenware in 1812.
 The factory gained fame throughout the whole Austria-Hungary with its products, and existed until 1962.
-The main driving force of industrialization was the carriage factory of Ignaz Schustala.
+The main driving force of industrialisation was the carriage factory of Ignaz Schustala.
 In the early 20th century, the factory employed 5,000 workers, which forced the construction of additional residential houses.
 Thanks to the overall growth, Kopřivnice was promoted to a market town in 1910.

 During World War II, Kopřivnice was annexed by Nazi Germany.
-In 1945 the German population was expelled according to the Beneš Decrees.
+The German-speaking population was expelled in 1945 according to the Beneš Decrees.
 In 1948, Kopřivnice became a town.

 In 1950, the municipalities of Drnholec nad Lubinou and Větřkovice merged and formed the municipality of Lubina.
 In 1979, Lubina was joined to Kopřivnice, Mniší and Vlčovice were joined in 1980.
 Závišice was a part of Kopřivnice from 1976 to 1990.
 In 1990, it became an independent municipality.